Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Euler-Heisenberg Lagrangian of the D0-D4/D8 brane system

 \section{Euler-Heisenberg Lagrangian of the D0-D4/D8 brane system}

-Although evaluating the Schwinger effect in strongly coupled gauge theories is challenging, the AdS/CFT correspondence becomes a powerful tool for analyzing such theories.
-By holography, it is allowed us to consider a classical gravity which is dual to the strongly coupled gauge theory.
 In this section, we are going to derive the Euler-Heisenberg Lagrangian in bubble and black D0-D4 brane background respectively.
 Then we can investigate the Schwinger effect or creation of quark-antiquark.